Medical/Professional Negligence Claims

 The case of a leg injury due to blood collection.

-The Outcome: The case was settled on confidential terms with our client obtaining compensation for pain and suffering, loss of income, medical expenses and voluntary assistance provided by family.
+The Outcome: The case was settled on confidential terms with my client obtaining compensation for pain and suffering, loss of income, medical expenses and voluntary assistance provided by family.

 The case of a chemical burn

-Summary: Our client attended hospital for a AC ligament reconstruction.
-Our client received chemical burns at the site of where the tourniquet had been applied and skin preparation solution had been used.
+Summary: My client attended hospital for a AC ligament reconstruction.
+My client received chemical burns at the site of where the tourniquet had been applied and skin preparation solution had been used.
 The chemical burns resulted in scarring and ongoing sensitivity of the scar site.

-The Legal Strategy: We had to establish why the burn occurred.
-Our investigations revealed that it was due to excessive skin preparation solution been applied, pooling at the tourniquet resulting in the burn.
+The Legal Strategy: I had to establish why the burn occurred.
+My investigations revealed that it was due to excessive skin preparation solution been applied, pooling at the tourniquet resulting in the burn.
 Opinions were sought from a specialist surgeon.

 The Outcome: The case was settled on confidential terms with the client obtaining modest compensation.